Pseudomonas putida: Genomics

 The protein count and GC content of the (63) genomes that belong to the P. putida wider evolutionary group (as defined by a phylogenomic analysis of 494 complete genomes from the entire Pseudomonas genus) ranges between 3748–6780 (average: 5197) and between 58.7–64.4% (average: 62.3%), respectively.
 The core proteome of the analyzed 63 genomes (of the P. putida group) comprised 1724 proteins, of which only 1 core protein was specific for this group, meaning that it was absent in all other analyzed Pseudomonads.

 Repair and avoidance of DNA damage

 The P. putida genome specifies enzymes that repair oxidative DNA damages (oxidized guanine) during the stationary phase of growth thus avoiding mutagenesis.
 Enzymes that participate in the removal of oxidized guanine in carbon-starved P. putida DNA include MutY glycosylase and MutM glycosylase.
 P. putida also specifies the enzyme MutT, a pyrophosphohydrolase that converts 8-oxodGTP to 8-oxodGMP in order to prevent 8-oxodGTP from being used as a substrate by the replicative DNA polymerase.

+Motility

+Swimming pattern of P. putida: it can swimm in push, pull and wrapped mode.

+Pseudomonas putida possesses a bundle of several helical flagella located at one pole of the cell, whose rotation enables the bacterium to swim.
+Similar to the peritrichously flagellated Escherichia coli, whose flagella are distributed over the entire cell surface, P. putida alternates between periods of straight swimming phases and non-motile phases during which it can change its swimming direction.
+Unlike E. coli, the flagellar of P. putida can adopt different configurations during swimming.
+The cells can move in either a “push” or “pull” mode, and the flagellar bundle can also be wrapped around the cell body.